leonbazh/SmartCalc/README.md

 ![SmartCalc](misc/eng/images/smartcalc.jpg)

-Planet Earth, USA, California, Cupertino, 10260 Bandley Drive, August 5, 1983.
+Planet Earth, August 5, 1983.

-Muffled footsteps quickly approached the room.
-It was strange, as if the person walking was barefoot.
-A sudden stop at the door, some inarticulate dialogue apparently with a passerby... the door opens and he enters.
-As he looks around the room on the go, he quickly grabs a few people out of the crowd that was discussing something and gestured them to follow him.
+Muffled footsteps quickly approach the room.
+It is strange, as if this person is barefoot.
+A sudden stop at the door, some inarticulate dialogue, apparently with a passerby... then the door opens and he enters.
+As he glances around the room, he quickly grabs a few people from the crowd, who are discussing something, and gestures for them to follow him.

 He speaks as he goes: